when we need them?

 We support one chaplain volunteering in a Level 1 trauma center.

-We are actively working with public safety chaplains in a county chaplain corps and in the Washington-Baltimore area military and civilian chaplains in disaster preparation.
+We are actively working with public safety chaplains in a county chaplain corps and in the Washington-Baltimore area alongside military and civilian chaplains in disaster readiness and resilience.

 We are partnered with Rising Sun Outreach Ministry to provide care for the caregivers.